-An individual will be appointed to look into the complaint, and establish the facts.
+An impartial governor, with no prior knowledge of the complaint, will be appointed to investigate the complaint and establish the facts.
 They will:

-- Interview all relevant parties, keeping notes. - Consider records and any written evidence and keep these securely. - Prepare a comprehensive report to the Executive Headteacher or complaints committee which includes the facts and potential solutions.
+- Interview all relevant parties, keeping notes. - Consider school policies, records and any written evidence, and keep these securely. - Prepare a comprehensive report to the Executive Headteacher or complaints panel which includes the facts and potential solutions.